boom-lab/boomlab-website/_posts/2026-06-10-getting-started-with-hydra.md

 [colette.kelly@cn056 ~]$
 ```

-**Why ProxyJump?** It opens a listening port only on your laptop — the login node just relays the connection.
-The older nested method (below) *also* opens a port on the shared login node, which can fail with `Address already in use` even on your first session of the day, because another user or a leftover process is holding that port on the login node.
-Restarting your laptop doesn't free it, so the error is confusing.
-ProxyJump avoids this entirely.
+I recommend **ProxyJump** because it opens a listening port only on your laptop, and the login node relays the connection.
+The alternative method (below) *also* opens a port on the shared login node, but it can can fail if another user or a leftover process is holding that port on the login node.
+Restarting your laptop doesn't necessarily free up the port.
+ProxyJump avoids this issue.

 Open a browser and go to `http://localhost:8895/tree` (replace `8895` with your port).
 Enter your Jupyter password if prompted.

 ### Backup: nested SSH tunnel

-If ProxyJump doesn't work — for example, if key-based authentication to the compute nodes isn't available — fall back to the original nested tunnel.
-Each hop authenticates from inside the cluster, so it works without an SSH key, but it does open a port on the login node:
+If ProxyJump doesn't work, you can open a nested tunnel the Jupyter Notebook running on Hydra.
+This works without an SSH key, but it requires an unused port on the login node:

 ```bash
 colette$ ssh -t -t colette.kelly@hydra.whoi.edu -L 8895:localhost:8895 ssh cn056 -L 8895:localhost:8895
 ```

 Replace `cn056` with your assigned compute node.
-If you see `bind: Address already in use`, the login node's copy of that port is taken — pick a different, higher port (e.g., `8917`), restart Jupyter on that port, and retry the tunnel.
-This applies to both Poseidon and Hydra sessions.
+If you see `bind: Address already in use`, the login node's copy of that port is taken (you've already used it today, or someone else is using it), so just pick a different, higher port (e.g., `8917`).
+Restart Jupyter on that port, and retry the tunnel.

 ---